Where To Find WA’s Wildflowers

-Western Australia is home to one of the largest collections of wildflowers on earth, with more than 12,000 species – 60 per cent of these can’t be found anywhere else.
+Western Australia is home to one of the largest collections of wildflowers on earth, with more than 12,000 species – 60 percent of these can’t be found anywhere else.
 Beginning in June in the north and sweeping south through to November the opportunities to see these extraordinary wildflowers are endless.
-Read on for the top 5 locations to find the best Western Australia wildflowers.
+Read on for the top 5 locations to find the best Western Australian wildflowers.

 1. Sutherland Road, Mullewa

 Here, you’ll see carpets of Western Australia wildflowers along the edges of the road.
 Stop and go bush trekking to see gorgeous pink, yellow and cream everlastings.